DspreadOrg/qpos/docs/Files-Upload-and-Push.md

 ### 5.2 Select file to push
 > Note: “Message Type”
 If the file is firmware(.asc file), select “Firmware Update”;
-If the file is ROM(.zip file), select “File Push”;
+If the file is ROM(.zip file), select “Firmware Update”;
 If the file is APP(.apk file), select “App Install”.

 ![5-2](./_images/5-2.png)